Maybe you want to start investing in real estate, but you do not have enough capital to purchase a quality commercial property.

 It is possible to lose your entire equity investment if the project does not perform as expected, and there may be obligations to contribute additional capital under certain circumstances.

-It is, therefore, important for investors to review the offering materials carefully, and to consult with their own financial, legal, or tax advisors before investing in a syndication.
+It is, therefore, important for investors to review the offering materials carefully, and to consult with their own financial, legal or tax advisors before investing in a real estate syndication.

 Tracy is a Principal at Syndicated Equities where she helps high net worth individuals and family offices to profitably invest in real estate.
 She also assists investors in identifying appropriate replacement property to complete tax-deferred exchanges under Section 1031 of the Internal Revenue Code.
 Drawing upon her 20 years of legal experience in the areas…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.